Natasha-kush/Pharma-Tracker-desktop-application/README.md

 If you are a pharmacy owner or manager, PharmaTrack is a valuable tool that can help you improve your business.
 The application is easy to use and can help you save time and money.

-Here is the link to the trailer of the project :-  https://youtu.be/jhjpaimOngU